AnthropologieBiblique/Unbound2md/Bibles/NVG/Acts of the Apostles/NVG Ac 7.md

 ---
+aliases :
+- Acts of the Apostles 7
+- Actes 7
-aliases : Ac 7
+- Ac 7
+- Acts of the Apostles 7
 tags : Bible/Ac/7
 ---

-# Chapitre 7
+# Acts of the Apostles 7

 ###### 1
 Dixit autem princeps sacerdo tum: “ Si haec ita se habent? ”.